.comment-link {margin-left:.6em;}

 My Photo

-Name: Michael Peterson
+Name:

 I am an Electrical Engineer, working at Intel in the Portland area.
 I received my undergraduate degree from Walla Walla College and graduate degrees from the University of Southern California.
-The views expressed on this website are my own and do not reflect the viewpoints of Intel or the Seventh Day Adventist Church.
+The views expressed on this website are my own and do not reflect the viewpoints of anybody else.
 I reserve the right to change my mind at any point in time.

 Wednesday, November 28, 2007